aims-ks/s3datasetsource_DEPRECATED/AIMS_README.md

     FROM unidata/thredds-docker:4.6.14
     ```

-3. Create the docker container:
+3. Create the docker container

     Clean up?
     ```